 Development shall demonstrate compliance with Chapter 12.04-Streets, Sidewalks and Public Places.
-Finding: Please refer to the analysis within this report.
+Finding: Please refer to the analysis in Chapter 12.04 of this report.

 16.12.020 Blocks-Generally.

 The length, width and shape of blocks shall take into account the need for adequate building site size, convenient motor vehicle, pedestrian, bicycle and transit access, control of traffic circulation, and limitations imposed by topography and other natural features.